Argonauts: Island of Cyzicus

 After Lemnos, the Argonauts made their second stop at Bear Mountain, an island of the Propontis shaped like a bear.
 The locals, called the Doliones, were all descended from Poseidon.
 Their king Cyzicus, son of Eusorus, who had just gotten married, received the Argonauts with generous hospitality and decided to have a huge party with them.
 During that event, the king tried to tell Jason not to go to the eastern side of the island, but he got distracted by Heracles, and forgot to tell Jason.

-When they had left the king and sailed a whole day, a storm that arose in the night brought them unaware to the same island.
-Cyzicus, thinking they were a Pelasgican army (for they were constantly harassed by these enemies) attacked them on the shore at night in mutual ignorance of each other.
-The Argonauts slew many, including Cyzicus, who was killed by Jason himself.
-On the next day, when they came near the shore and knew what they had done, the Argonauts mourned and cut off their hair.
-Jason gave Cyzicus a costly burial and handed over the kingdom to his sons.
+The Argonauts left the island, and encountered winds that pushed them towards a landmass that was, unbeknownst to them, the island they had just exited.
+The Argonauts then disembarked at night, causing the Doliones to mistakenly think that they were Euboean attackers and to fight them.
+The Argonauts inflicted many casualties, with Jason himself killing Cyzicus.
+The new day reveals their identities to one another; a funeral is held, and Cleite, Cyzicus's wife, kills herself.